An edamame hummus made with lemon juice and fresh herbs. It's even better than the kind Trader Joe's makes!

 I started working on this knock-off Trader Joe's edamame hummus recipe two weeks ago.
 And then on Sunday, my husband and I decided on a whim to stop by Trader Joe's on the way home from the farmers market.

-Oh yes, there was much gnashing of teeth and mumbled cursing in the refrigerated section of the Raleigh Trader Joe's last weekend.
+Oh yes, there was much gnashing of teeth and mumbled cursing in the refrigerated section of the Trader Joe's last weekend.
 Trader Joe's!
 Stop introducing products just to take them away from us!
 You're toying with people's lives!

 And dare I say, I think it might just be better than Trader Joe's edamame hummus?
 Yes, I dare say it!
 While I always loved the flavor of the Trader Joe's version, I found it to be a tad too oily.

 We had this on flatbread and topped it with roasted summer veggies for an easy weeknight meal.
 And of course, any kind of hummus is great as a dip for fresh vegetables, pita bread, or crackers.